 In the link partner wake-up state, the PHY attempts to wake up the link partner.
-Up to three complete fast link pulse bursts are sent on alternating pairs A and B of the media for a duration based on the wake-up timer, which is set using register bits 20E1.12:11.
+Up to three complete FLP bursts are sent on alternating pairs A and B of the media for a duration based on the wake-up timer, which is set using register bits 20E1.12:11.